Peninsula Symphony

 The Peninsula Symphony is an American symphony orchestra, based in the San Francisco Peninsula, California.
 The orchestra consists of over 90 community musicians.
 In 1995, the Peninsula Symphony was featured in a PBS broadcast.

 Since its beginning, the symphony has performed four pairs of concerts in October, January, March, and May.
 It also performs two free concerts each year, an outdoor summer concert, and a spring family concert.
 The symphony also hosts competitions, presents awards for young artists, and organizes outreach programs in local schools, known as Bridges to Music.
-A special Bridges to Music program for children with disabilities was started in 2016 by Board member and principal second violinist Deborah Passanisi.
+A Special Bridges to Music program for children with disabilities was started in 2016 by Board member and principal second violinist Deborah Passanisi.
 Each school year, the program culminates in a concert for teachers and parents, with the young performers singing and accompanied by a guitarist.

-Mitchell Sardou Klein has been Music Director and Conductor of the Peninsula Symphony since 1985, and also directs the Peninsula Youth Orchestra.
-Nathaniel Berman currently serves as the Resident Conductor for the 74th season.
+Mitchell Sardou Klein has been music director and conductor of the Peninsula Symphony since 1985, and also directs the Peninsula Youth Orchestra.
+Samantha Burgess currently serves as the resident conductor for the 77th season.